What Is A Boat Steering System?

-The final area to inspect is the steering tube, support rod and ram shaft.
+- The final area to inspect is the steering tube, support rod and ram shaft.
 Look at the exposed areas of each and ensure smooth movement as the motor pivots from side to side.
 Take a close look at all the seals and wipers.
 Pay special attention if any bends, nicks or damage is apparent on the steering ram shaft.
-If you fine any repair it as soon as possible.
+If you find any, repair it as soon as possible.

 As of now you all the information to pick the best boat steering system for your application.
 Remember to follow the buyers guide to prevent purchase mistakes.
 By picking one of the steering kits reviewed in this article, you will ensure smooth and dependable steering for years to come.